osmr/propainter/README.md

 # Streaming Video Inpainting via ProPainter

-A package for using ProPainter in streaming mode.
+A package for using ProPainter in streaming mode (e.g. for a very long video).

 ### Prerequisites
 python >= 3.10